 For the first 20 days of your benefit period, Medicare will pay for the full cost of SNF care with zero out-of-pocket costs for you

 After the first 20 days, you’ll have an additional 80 days of subsidized SNF care.
 However, you’ll have to pay $194.50 per day out-of-pocket without a Medicare Supplement plan.
-That’s over $15,560 for the entire out-of-pocket benefit period if you’re relying on Medicare alone for your healthcare coverage.
+That’s over $15,560 for the entire out-of-pocket benefit period if you rely on Medicare for your healthcare coverage alone.
 This is also known as the “100-day rule”

 SNFs are a unique type of facility that aren’t quite hospitals but help patients with medical needs that can’t be met with outpatient therapy.